 Here at Green Prophet, we have already looked the potential of green roofs in the Middle East, growing food without soil as well as sprouting urban agriculture groups.
+Or companies like flux leading the sensor tech revolution.
 Now I take another look at one development in urban food growing – vertical farming – and the potential it has to solve food problems in the Middle East.

 Uses 70% Less Water Than Traditional Farming

 Some of the advantages of vertical farming, which incorporates growing techniques such as hydroponics (growing without soil), is that there is no crop loss from severe weather events and you can grow crops all year.
 However, the big advantage for places such as the Middle East, is that vertical farming uses around 70% less water than traditional farming.
 As the growing conditions are a lot more controlled, water isn’t lost due to inefficiencies such as leaks and evaporation.

 This is a huge advantage for those considering adopting the technique in the water-scare Middle East as it means that it could potentially make growing a lot more commercially viable.
 Indeed, Despommier revealed that countries such Saudi Arabia, Jordan and Qatar have already show interest in the technique.
 According to Despommier, there was a meeting in 2009 with the Jordan mayor office to discuss the farming technique and there were also a pyramid-shaped vertical farm designed for Dubai.